jupyter-server/enterprise_gateway/docs/source/operators/deploy-docker.md

 This section describes how to deploy Enterprise Gateway into an existing Docker or Docker Swarm cluster.
 The two deployments are nearly identical and any differences will be noted.

 The base Enterprise Gateway image is [elyra/enterprise-gateway](https://hub.docker.com/r/elyra/enterprise-gateway/) and can be found in the Enterprise Gateway dockerhub organization [elyra](https://hub.docker.com/r/elyra/), along with other images.
-See [Runtime Images](../contributors/docker.html#runtime-images) for image details.
+See [Docker Images](../contributors/docker.md) for image details.

 The following sample kernelspecs are currently available on Docker and Docker Swarm deployments: